 You can generate new Lot numbers during transactions

-Serial control can be setup at item attributes at organization level.
+Serial control can be set up at item attributes at the organization level.

-Serial control can be setup at item attributes at organization level.
+Serial control can be set up at item attributes at the organization level.

 No Control, At Receipt, At Sales Order issue, Predefined

 We can setup locator control in 4 diff ways for each subinventory

 Note: There will not be any locator information required during any transaction

 Prespecified: System will ask you to select locator combinations which already been defined in the sub inventory during the transaction